mooorkey/terminal-app/README.md

 `gem install bundler`

 3. Fork or clone this repository down to your local computer
-4. To install the gem(s) required, navigate to the location of this repostitory on your computer and use the command:
+4. To install the gem(s) required, navigate to the location of the `/src` folder in repostitory on your computer, and use the command:

 `bundle install`